petyaracz/Racz2024/Readme.md

 and socially salient, the other, vowel deletion, is heterogeneous and has no clear metalinguistic or social indices.
 Despite this difference, participants readily learned both patterns.

+There are two alternate explanations of the data.
+First, things might be simpler.
+There might be no real interaction between target word baseline log odds and co-player typicality in the post test.
+This would mean that participants only adjust their rate of use of variant 1 but do not otherwise learn from the co-player.
+This is less likely both because we see a reversed co-player effect, independent of rate of use, in the matching game itself and because model comparison finds the complexity of the interaction justified: this model is a better fit and it is more predictive.
+Second, things might be more complicated.
+There might be a three-way interaction between word baseline log odds, co-player typicality, and type of variation in the post test.
+For these data, this would show that meaningful convergence is only observed for the levelling set, not for the vowel deletion set.
+This would be in line with our expectations based on how the levelling set is more socially salient.
+This model is a better fit on the data and has a lower AIC, but a comparison of BIC values (the Bayes Factor) strongly indicates that its complexity is not justified.
+Neither do we see an effect of type of variation in the matching game.
+While the matching game and the post test spotlight different mechanisms and, indeed, the respective models predict different things (matching with the co-player; picking variant 1).
+We would still expect them to pattern together, which is a part of the justification for selecting the best model.

 The paradigm had some limitations.
 Interaction was written, rather than spoken, the number of choices was pre-set, and variation was defined